carolinac22/rocketchat.github.io/_posts/2017/09/2017-09-22-rocketchat-and-tokenly-partner.md

 Adam Levine, Tokenly CEO, is equally excited about the future opportunities of the partnership:

-> "Rocket.Chat has been an amazing partner, and we're very excited to be launching the first wave of our collaboration with Token Controlled Access for Rocket.chat channels.
+> "Rocket.Chat has been an amazing partner, and we're very excited to be launching the first wave of our collaboration with Token Controlled Access for Rocket.Chat channels.
 What started as a way to let Crypto communities create members-only social spaces with access governed by the blockchain has opened the door to many empowering possibilities."

 **Rocket.Chat** is the leading free and open source team chat alternative to Slack.
 Rocket.Chat is more than just a team chat platform, it is a passionate and active open source community of contributors.
 **Tokenly** is a blockchain solutions company focusing on the development of token applications that empower token access, ownership and buying power.